American Home Shield, by the Numbers: 14 Months of Claims

 - Budget-tight households.
 The AHS premium delta over Service Plus is $7 to $15 per month.
 Over a year that is $85 to $180 of premium difference, which can flip the breakeven calculation depending on claim frequency.

 - Buyers who plan to file frequently for small repairs.
-The $100 service fee per visit on AHS is meaningfully higher than the $75 service fee at Service Plus.
+The default $100 service fee per visit on AHS is higher than the $75 service fee at Service Plus.
 On four claims a year, the service fee differential is $100.
-The premium difference is much smaller for Service Plus.
+AHS does offer a $75 service fee tier of its own, but selecting it raises the monthly premium and narrows the gap.

 The bottom line

-American Home Shield is a legitimate, established carrier with the deepest contractor network in the industry, the highest per-item caps among the major brands, and an above-industry-average claims-handling speed.
+American Home Shield is a legitimate, established carrier with the deepest contractor network in the industry, an HVAC cap at the high end of the category, and an above-industry-average claims-handling speed.
 They are also the most-complained-about carrier in absolute terms, with a complaint pattern dominated by maintenance-related denials and renewal pricing increases.

 For buyers in older homes with multiple aging systems, AHS earns its premium pricing.
 For buyers in newer homes or in tight budget positions, the cheaper alternatives like Service Plus are likely the better total-value choice.